We’ve all been there — feeling like there’s just some pep missing in our step. Thankfully, there’s a natural (and tasty!) solution in your pantry.

 - may be just as effective as antidepressants

 Try it: Try this refreshing anti-inflammatory Turmeric Tonic for something a little different.
-The results may not be immediate, but if you drink it 1000 milligrams daily for six weeks, you may start feeling a difference then.
+The results may not be immediate, but if you drink it

 Possible side effects For the most part, turmeric is safe to eat.
 But you may want to avoid too much of it and make sure you’re getting it from a trusted source.
 High doses of turmeric may cause kidney stones, and untrustworthy sources tend to have fillers.